ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

     - Fun and excitement(tons of it).
     - "Competitive programming builds the basics in you.
 You became so expert in coding anything that learning framework then becomes a very very easy task.
 Because when you learn to read the codes of hard or advanced algorithms, what can be more complex than those?

-      CP programming makes you versatile, so you can move from any stack to other.
+"CP programming makes you versatile, so you can move from any stack to other.
 But when you only learn a specific framework or stack, your knowledge gets bounded.
   You can compare learning any natural language with this.
 Let's say you want to learn German/English.
 You need to learn grammar first then you can write a paragraph.
 In coding, you can think of CP programming as grammar learning and frameworks as paragraph writing!
 When you know grammar you can write a paragraph on any topic.
   Even after a good or average (not the best) career in CP, you will find the database, distributed system, machine learning topics very much understandable to you."- Raihat Zaman Neloy
   - You will find Interview problems much much easier if you do CP.
 Problem-solving skill is required in interviews and CP is the best and most exciting way to learn problem-solving.